Nationalarenan: Events

 Swedish House Mafia made three concerts during their One Last Tour in the arena.
 A total of approximately 115,000 people visited Nationalarenan during the three sold-out concerts in November 2012.

 On 14 November 2012, the stadium hosted its first football game.
 Zlatan Ibrahimović scored the first goal at Sweden's new national stadium in the 4–2 victory against England.
 The game was seen by 49,967 people, which until 2017 was the attendance record for a sport event.

 A new record for Swedish bandy was set at the 2013 Swedish Bandy Championship Final, when Hammarby IF defeated Sandvikens AIK ahead of an audience of 38,474 persons under the closed roof.

-AIK played their first competitive football match on April 7, 2013.
-Visiting team Syrianska FC succeeded to get one point after a goalless game, but the better for AIK, they set a new club record attendance for a home game in Allsvenskan of 43,463.

-Bruce Springsteen & The E Street Band played three sold-out concerts at Nationalarenan between 3–11 May 2013 on their Wrecking Ball Tour, breaking the venue's attendance records with over 55,000 attendees at each show.
-In thanking Swedish fans for their long time support and loyalty, Springsteen played full albums during the concerts: Born To Run on 3 May, Darkness on the Edge of Town on 4 May, and Born In The U.S.A. on 11 May.